 According to 2019 studies, 31% of Monaco's population is reported to be millionaires equalling up to 12,248 individuals

-In 2020, the average price of real estate in Monaco decreased to $53,378 per square metre, but Monaco remained one of the most expensive places to buy property.
+In 2020, the average real estate price in Monaco decreased to $53,378 per square metre, but it remained one of the most expensive places to buy property.

-Until 2021, Formula E used a shorter configuration of the full Formula 1 circuit, keeping it around Port Hercules.
+Starting in 2015 Formula E started racing biennially with the Historic Grand Prix of Monaco on the Monaco ePrix and used a shorter configuration of the full Formula 1 circuit, keeping it around Port Hercules until 2021.

-From 2014 to 2022, Maserati MSG Racing was formerly named ROKiT Venturi Racing.
+From 2014 to 2022, Maserati MSG Racing was named ROKiT Venturi Racing, is the only motor racing team based in the principality, headquartered in Fontvieille.

 In June 2024, the FATF added Monaco to its "grey list", which includes countries needing "increased monitoring" due to statewide issues of money laundering and terrorist financing.